TYPO3-Solr/ext-solr/Documentation/Releases/solr release 6.1.md

 #### Allow to use the closest configuration in the page tree

-When a record is saved in the backend by now the whole typoscript configuration is evaluated for the page where the record is located.
+When a record is saved in the backend by now the whole TypoScript configuration is evaluated for the page where the record is located.
 In many setups it is enough to just use the closest template in the rootline to parse the configuration.
 Since there are cases, where this method does not work (e.g. when you use conditions based on page ids) you need to switch this behaviour explicitly on, by enable "useConfigurationFromClosestTemplate".

 * https://github.com/TYPO3-Solr/ext-solr/issues/937